bugraben/ComputerVision_AbbeyRoad/README.md

 # ComputerVision_AbbeyRoad

-For this project, I was inspired by the theory of large numbers.
+<p>For this project, I was inspired by the theory of large numbers.
 I tried to get a clear picture of the iconic Abbey Road from its video recordings during rush hour.
 I used OpenCV and Numpy.
 I got the results that I wanted.
 In conclusion, I could get clearer images by increasing the sample count.
-However, as a side effect, some of the textures lost their sharpness.
+However, as a side effect, some of the textures lost their sharpness. </p>

-</h3>5 Samples</h3>
+<h3>5 Samples</h3>

 ![output_Abbey_Road_2809_5_samples_2992023_255](https://github.com/bugraben/ComputerVision_AbbeyRoad/assets/28690548/f97e6594-d1d2-4f8f-bc18-5315dc2ea937)